-From carcass to crackers: Inside Bali’s pork skin factories
+From carcass to crackers in a day: Inside Bali’s pork skin factories

-I was not expecting to see pigs get slaughtered right in front of me, a simple knife to their throat over a well in the ground.
-We witnessed a touching moment when one pig nestled the ear of another to comfort them, bidding a final farewell.
+I wasn’t expecting to see pigs getting slaughtered right in front of me.
+The worker stuck a knife into the pig’s throat over a well in the ground, so that the blood could spill neatly into this well.
+While the other pigs watched, I observed one pig nestle the ear of another to comfort them, and bid a final farewell.
+They knew they were next.

-The pig’s skin is torched and expertly separated from the meat, and the crew efficiently cleans the parts destined for the factories.
+The pig’s skin is torched and expertly separated from the meat.
+The crew works efficiently to clean the parts destined for the factories.

-Factories buy buckets of skin– folded sheets from dozens of pigs, stacked and waiting for their turn in hot oil.
+Factories buy these skins by the bucketful.
+They arrive as heavy, folded sheets from dozens of pigs, stacked and waiting to get cooked.

-First, the workers skillfully shave the pig’s skin with a razor, cos… who wants to eat a hairy chip?!
-Shaving clears away the bristles and grime, leaving a smooth surface that can puff up into those light, crunchy pork cracklings.
+First, the workers shave the pig’s skin with a razor because, let’s be honest, who wants to eat a hairy chip?!!
+Shaving also clears away the bristles and grime, leaving a smooth surface that can easily puff up into those light, crunchy pork cracklings.

-The working space feels intimate inside a small family-owned factory nestled along a familiar residential street.
-Unlike the vast, impersonal factories, a close-knit team of Balinese workers is familiar with each step of the production.
-They fluidly transition between their tasks, redefining our perceptions of efficiency and consistency in a way that honours their craftsmanship and camaraderie.
+The working space feels intimate.
+It’s a small, family-owned factory nestled along a residential street.
+Unlike vast, impersonal factories, each worker is familiar with every single step of the production.
+They fluidly transition between tasks while immersed in friendly banter, steeped in camaraderie and craftsmanship.

 The family business has passed from father to son.
 With ambitions to expand, the son has introduced eel crackers into their offerings.
-To his credit, these crackers have quickly become best sellers, winning over more loyal customers.
+To his credit, these eel crackers have quickly become best-sellers, winning over more loyal customers and driving growth.

-In parts of Bali, we witnessed similar small-scale production, where sliced pig skin is dipped into bubbling woks of hot oil and transformed into crunchy crackers.
+In other parts of Bali, we witnessed similar small-scale production lines.
+Sliced pig skin is dipped into bubbling woks of hot oil and transformed into crunchy crackers.

-By nightfall, the pigs are unrecognisable.
-In one day, they have transformed from carcasses to crackers.
-Packed into plastics, loaded into streetside shops, and awaiting sellers and snack monsters.
+By nightfall, the pigs are unrecognizable.
+In a single day, they have transformed from carcasses to crackers.
+Packed into plastic bags, they are loaded into streetside shops, awaiting sellers and snack monsters.

 About this story

 This work developed during John Stanmeyer’s Visual Storytelling Workshop in 2024.
-His guidance— and the “editing therapy” sessions where he worked with photographers one by one— shaped the way our photography and stories evolved.
 What I loved most about those days was that the learning went far beyond photography; it was about feeling the energy, being present, and interacting with the world with more intention.

 Of course, a story like this would simply not be possible without a fixer who knows the lay of the land, dissolves language barriers, and joins the adventure.
 I want to express my heartfelt gratitude to Putu for being such an incredible project guide!
 You can reach out to him whenever you’re in need of a wonderful guide and driver in Bali.